 In the TPI procedure, our health care professional inserts a small needle into the patient’s trigger point.
 Trigger Points are treated with a homeopathic injection known as Traumeel.
 The advantage of using Traumeel is that it has no known negative side effects and is non-toxic.
 Traumeel is a mixture of many botanical ingredients such as mountain arnica, marigold, witch hazel, comfrey, chamomile, and many more.
 It decreases inflammation, and relieves pain immediately.

 Corticosteroids are more potent for more severe pains but have multiple side-effects.
 The trigger point injection will stimulate healing as the circulation is increased into the deeper layer muscle fibers and they can once again return to a uniform pattern.
 TPI is one of the most gentle, non-invasive ways of getting rid of chronic and acute pain!

 When is Trigger Point Injection Used?

 TPI is used to treat many muscle groups, especially those in the neck, upper back, rotator cuff and lower back.
 It can also be used for tendonitis, bursitis or joint pain in the arms and legs.
 In addition, TPI can be used to treat fibromyalgia and tension headaches.
 TPI also is used to alleviate myofascial pain syndrome (chronic pain involving tissue that surrounds muscle) that does not respond to other treatments.

 How Long Does it Take to Heal?

 We have found that a person responds much quicker when TPIs are done in conjunction with acupuncture treatments.
 This has been found to yield better results than with TPI or acupuncture alone.
-Injections are performed at East West Acupuncture and usually take just a few minutes.
+Injections are performed at Anodyne Acupuncture and usually take just a few minutes.
 Several sites may be injected in one visit.
 It depends on the individual case, some people’s pain will resolve after their first visit, but usually it will take 8-12 visits.